alexellis/growlab/README.md

-# growlab

-A global contest to grow seeds and share your progress with the Raspberry Pi
+# growlab - a global contest to grow seeds and share your progress with the Raspberry Pi

 ![My green beans](https://pbs.twimg.com/media/Ey1ugNwWgAIyUiJ?format=jpg&name=small)
 > A capture from phototimer of my seed tray with a wide-angle camera positioned above